CondorcetVote/Documentation-Book/I-#-Installation---Basic-Configuration-#-2.-Voting-Methods.md

 ### Implementation Comments
  In the event of impossibility of ordering a pair by their margin of victory.
 Try to separate them when possible by their smaller minority opposition.
-In case of a tie in the classification.
+ In case of a tie in the ranking result.
 No advanced methods are used.
 It is therefore an implementation in accordance with the first paper published in 1987.
-Without advanced tie-breaking, because it brings unnecessary complexity and is partly based on randomness. this method can therefore come out ties on some ranks.
+Markus Schulze advice a tie-breaking method, but it brings unnecessary complexity and is partly based on randomness. this method can therefore come out ties on some ranks.
 Even if that is very unlikely on an honest election of good size.

 ### Code example
 ```php
 // Get Full Ranking
 $election->getResult('Ranked Pairs Margin') ;